liuyifan22/liuyifan22/README.md

 ### Hi!
 I am Yifan Liu,
 an undergraduate student at Tsinghua University.
-I am looking forward to becoming an researcher in AI.
+I am looking forward to becoming a researcher in AI.
 Welcome to my academic homepage: https://liuyifan22.github.io
 or a less formal one: https://liuyifan22.github.io/intro/